KunalBindra/LEETCODE-Array-40/README.md

 - Sorting the candidates array and skipping duplicates helps to optimize the solution.
 - The `dfs` function recursively builds the combinations by adding candidates to the `path` and removing them when backtracking.

-**Would you like to continue with a more detailed dry run, or do you have any specific questions about the code?**